aspeakman/SolisControl/README.md

 battery_max_current: 74 # in amps (eg 2 * Pylontech US3000C with spec Recommend Charge Current of 37A each)
   # Also see https://www.youtube.com/watch?v=h1A80cSOrhA to view battery Dis/Charging Current Limits
 inverter_max_current: 62.5 # in amps - see inverter datasheet specs for 'Max. charge / discharge current'  (eg 62.5A or 100A)
+random_start: true # charging/discharging starts at a random point within the periods below (if false takes place at the start of the period)
 charge_period: # morning cheap period when energy can be imported from the grid at low rates
   start: "02:05"
   end: "04:55"